 Pacific City RV & Camping Resort

 Pacific City has long been our favorite coastal town in Oregon.
 If you have not yet been there, you are missing out.
 There is a giant dune that the kids will love to climb and delicious restaurants, a couple really great coffee shops and an old fashioned ice cream stand that will keep you coming back.

 Now, enough about the town, let’s learn about the Pacific City RV and Camping Resort!
 This resort is home to awesome beach access (see photo above).
 Plus, you will find these super fun kid friendly amenities;

 - Basketball courts

 Of all the KOA campgrounds in Oregon, this one might just be the best!

-History buffs will love it as it is located close to Fort Clatsop (Lewis & Clark, anyone?), it is close to the beach (yay!), and as far as kid friendly amenities go, it is second to none.
+History buffs will love it as it is located close to Fort Clatsop (Lewis & Clark, anyone?) and the Peter Iredale Shipwreck, it is close to the beach (yay!), and as far as kid friendly amenities go, it is second to none.
 Check out this list of fun activities for the kids:

 - Mini-golf course

 - TVs with cable